wp-plugins/x-forms-express/readme.txt

 1. After your download log into your WordPress admin interface
 2. After login click on  Plugins from the left  hand menu
-3. Click on “Add new”
+3. Click on "Add new"
-4. Click on “Upload”
+4. Click on "Upload"
-5. Browse to the directory you downloaded the plugin to and click “Install Now”
+5. Browse to the directory you downloaded the plugin to and click "Install Now"
-6. After Wordpress has finished unpacking the file click on “Activate Plugin”
+6. After Wordpress has finished unpacking the file click on "Activate Plugin"
 7. After the plugin has been activated you will notice a new menu item on the left hand navigation labelled X Forms

 == Screenshots ==